 The current New Zealand Workplace Exposure Standard (WES) for RCS (quartz) is 0.1 mg/m3.
 We are proposing a new WES 8-hour time-weighted average of 0.05 mg/m3, likely to be introduced at the end of this year.

 You can engage an occupational hygienist from the New Zealand Occupational Hygiene Society(external link) (NZOHS), or from the Health and Safety Association of New Zealand (HASANZ) Register(external link) to measure RCS concentrations and to help evaluate risks to worker health.

-We are working with the Ministry of Health and ACC to set up a self-referral process for workers who consider themselves at high risk of exposure to dust from engineered stone.
-It is also determining on-going appropriate health monitoring.
+We’re working with medical and health and safety professionals on a coordinated response for workers at high risk of exposure to dust from engineered stone.

 If you're interested in receiving this information when it is available, and other accelerated silicosis updates, you can record your details in our online form.

 We provide further guidance related to accelerated silicosis:

 - Silica dust in the workplace

 - 8 key things for workers to know: Controlling silica dust in the workplace

 - Exposure Monitoring under the Health and Safety at Work (General Risk and Workplace Management) Regulations 2016